Vietnam.vn - Nền tảng quảng bá Việt Nam

 On August 7, the operators of the Xayaburi hydroelectric dam suddenly announced the release of water, even though they had previously declared that "the Xayaburi dam was not storing water."

-In February 2020, the Xayaburi hydropower plant operator and representatives of the Lao government organized a visit to the dam for MRC member countries.
+In February 2020, the Xayaburi hydropower plant operator and representatives of the Lao government organized a visit to this dam for MRC member countries.
 At that time, Mr. Knut Sierotzki, technical manager of Poyry Company (Finland), the unit supporting the Xayaburi Hydropower Company, said that the Xayaburi hydropower dam "does not store water so it does not affect the flow of the Mekong River".
-He said that the amount of water is released regularly through turbines or spillways.
+He said that the amount of water is regularly released through turbines or spillways.
 The water flow in this year's dry season is 50% higher than in the 2003-2004 dry season, at 800-1,000m3 /second.

 Source link